-Filing for bankruptcy can be a complicated process.
+Filing for bankruptcy can be a complicated process, as our Fort Myers bankruptcy lawyers understand.
 Most people who are interested in bankruptcy have concerns about whether they will be able to keep their property and how much they can keep.
 The rules related to keeping your property in bankruptcy are different depending on whether you file under Chapter 7 or Chapter 13.
 In a Chapter 7 bankruptcy, you can keep a certain amount of your property based on the Florida exemptions that you use.
 In a Chapter 13 bankruptcy, you can keep most of your property, assuming that your debt repayment plan is approved and that you stick to that plan over the three to five years it will take to obtain a discharge.
-The experienced Fort Myers bankruptcy lawyers at the Martin Law Firm have handled thousands of discharges for Florida residents, and we are ready to guide you through the process.Choosing Between Chapter 7 and Chapter 13 Bankruptcy
+The experienced bankruptcy lawyers at the Martin Law Firm have handled thousands of discharges for Florida residents, and we are ready to guide you through the process.Choosing Between Chapter 7 and Chapter 13 Bankruptcy

 Chapter 7 is a type of bankruptcy in which a debtor can keep only certain items of property necessary to make a fresh start meaningful, while most of his or her property will be sold to repay creditors to the extent possible.
 You must use the means test to determine whether you are eligible for Chapter 7 bankruptcy.
 The means test is a formula designed to keep people with higher incomes from availing themselves of the relief provided by Chapter 7.